settlin/meteor-monorepo/packages/accounts-phone/README.md

 $ meteor npm install --save libphonenumber-js
 $ meteor add settlin:accounts-phone
 ```
-I have removed `libphonenumber-js` from the dependencies so that the library is not added twice if you also use it in your app.
-If you don't then anyways it will be loaded once.
+`libphonenumber-js` is used by `Accounts.sanitizePhone()`.
+I do not include it as a dependency so that if one overwrites the sanitizePhone function, the library is not added in vain.

 ## The database